top of page

 Ferrari credits not only hands-on work in the community but also mentoring discussions with members of his own company for his growing expertise in infrastructure modernization.
 He looks to Don Nelson, a 28-year Cal Water employee, for example, to provide perspective on how to address and resolve real-time water service issues in the field.

 “When I think something is a crisis, Don will say ‘just do this and you’ll be fine,’” said Ferrari.
-“I like knowing that he has my back, and that he is there to coach and guide me, but also that he trusts me to lead and do what I have to do.
+“I like knowing that he has my back, and that he's there to coach and guide me, but also that he trusts me to lead and do what I have to do.
 In 10 to 15 years, I want to be that guy.”

 # # #